Why do you not fund new groups through the Body portfolio in 2019?

 Why does Mama Cash make so few new grants?
 Wouldn’t it be fairer to give less money to more groups?

 Mama Cash prioritises longer-term and core support.
 We do this because we believe that social change takes time, and that social change work is not done by itself.
 The groups we support need time and a sustained basic structure, for example in the form of salaries, an office or equipment, to fulfil their missions.
 And we aim to be there for our grantee-partners in the long run.
-We want to support what we call “movement building” and we believe that stronger groups and organisations are important for that.
+We want to support what we call “movement building” and we believe it is important to have stronger groups and organisations to make this possible.